Please ensure Javascript is enabled for purposes of website accessibility

 Whose Tracks in the Snow? by Alexandra Milton

 Whose Tracks in the Snow? is an interactive book that encourages your child to guess what animal left their tracks in the snow.
-This book has simple, rhyming text that gives preschoolers clues for each animal ( If your child looks hard enough they may find a glimpse of part of the animal peeking out of it’s hiding spot.)
+This book has simple, rhyming text that gives preschoolers clues for each animal ( If your child looks hard enough they may find a glimpse of part of the animal peeking out of its hiding spot.)
 There is an additional section with brief facts that highlight the animal featured on that page.
 You can skip these for younger children without affecting the story.

 The Snowy Day by Ezra Jack Keats